tech-moh-logy/Visual-Arts/README.md

 ---

-Welcome to my **Design Portfolio**, where creativity meets technique.
-This repository showcases my artistic journey, including detailed projects, unique styles, and the thought process behind each piece.
+Welcome to my **Design Portfolio**, where creativity meets strategy.
+This repository highlights my journey across **UI/UX, product design**, and **visual arts**—featuring in-depth projects, distinctive styles, and the thought process behind each piece.
+From intuitive user interfaces to expressive illustrations, every work here reflects a commitment to both form and function.

 > *Award-winning art and design (UI/UX and product design) projects, recognized for innovative techniques in creating depth, texture, and precision.*